Eyongtarh/Riders-Club-Project/README.md

 Please refer to the [TESTING.md](TESTING.md) file for all test-related documentation.

 ---

 ## Deployment

-- The app was deployed to [Render](https://render.com/).
-- The database was deployed to [ElephantSQL](https://www.elephantsql.com/).

-- The app can be reached by the [link](https://cool-school.onrender.com).

 Please refer to the [DEPLOYMENT.md](DEPLOYMENT.md) file for all deployment-related documentation.